jiunnhwa/jiunnhwa.github.io/_posts/2026-05-09-Blossom-Birthday-Post.md

 layout: post
 author: "Chan Jiunn Hwa"
 ---
+# Blossom — A Language for Structured Thinking

 > *It began with a vague request in a chat window: “Make it look nicer.”*
 > By session five, that single line had splintered into thousands of messages, half-formed ideas, and repeated clarifications.
 I wasn’t just building software—I was drowning in unstructured conversation.
 Then it hit me: if I’m co-developing the product *and* the process simultaneously, why am I still speaking in paragraphs when I could speak in structure?